 The rock is located some 3 km west of Skógafoss waterfall by ring-road 1.
 GPS: N63° 31' 35.245" W19° 33' 3.601".

-Close to Rútshellir cave, just a little further east, you will find another similar rock called Drangurinn in Drangshlíð, on which I have written another travel-blog, as there are elves in that rock!
+Close to Rútshellir cave, just a little further east, you will find another similar rock called Drangurinn in Drangshlíð, about which I have written another travel-blog, as there are elves in that rock!

 And if you want to visit more caves in Iceland then I have written a travel-blog with all my favourite caves in Iceland: